 Melisa Marzett from custom writing help online helper presents a new conceptual approach of understanding if anxiety is normal or excessive.
 Anxiety is a natural, adaptive-conditional human emotion, which is physiologically provided by increased activity of the amygdala in response to changes in environmental conditions, perceived by the brain as unknown, and therefore potentially dangerous.
 Anxiety as an evolutionary mechanism has served man since ancient times, protecting from the dangers emanating from the unpredictable reality that surrounded him.
 There are some hints that, since more anxious people had more chances to pass on their genetic material to their descendants – they could flexibly and timely respond to factors that threaten their life, this mechanism was evolutionarily entrenched.

 Despite the fact that today’s life implies much greater security of our physical existence, our contemporaries are worried much more than their ancestors.
 Throughout the spectrum of anxieties, the level of so-called “unprofitable” experiences increased, aimed not at overcoming real difficulties, but unrealistic, with an objectively low level of risk, but at the same time difficult to control, consuming a lot of strength and energy.
-Anxiety, in most cases, has ceased to serve as a danger signal that mobilizes the body to overcome an impending threat and has become a real problem for modern man, blocking his effective mental functioning, and worsening the quality of life.
+Before you know whether anxiety is normal or excessive, you should know that in most cases, has ceased to serve as a danger signal that mobilizes the body to overcome an impending threat and has become a real problem for modern man, blocking his effective mental functioning, and worsening the quality of life.

 Anxiety disorders (along with depression) are one of the most common diagnoses in today’s clinic.
 According to the European Psychiatric Association, their prevalence reaches 40%.
 About 30–40% of the population has experienced an acute anxiety attack at least once.